Nima Rezaei

 Nima Rezaei (نیما رضایی; born in Qaem Shahr, Iran) is an Iranian scientist, a professor of clinical immunology and allergy at Tehran University of Medical Sciences, Associate Dean of International Affairs in the School of Medicine and the Director of Global Academic Program (GAP).
 Nima Rezaei is the mastermind, founder and current president of the Universal Scientific Education and Research Network (USERN).
 Rezaei is known for his research in Primary Immunodeficiencies, characterization and treatment.
 He initiated the Iranian Primary Immunodeficiency Diseases Registry (IPIDR) in 1999 under supervision of Professor Asghar Aghamohammadi, which earned him the best research project award in the 4th Avicenna festival.

 Early life and education

 Nima Rezaei was born in a well-educated family with northern Iranian origin.
 His parents are originally from Mazandaran province.
 He was born on June 9, 1976.
 He attended the prestigious junior Alborz High School in Tehran located at College Crossroad, Tehran.
 He entered the TUMS School of Medicine in 1995.
 He received his MD degree in 2002 and further studied Molecular and Genetic Medicine, in the School of Medicine and Biomedical Sciences, The University of Sheffield, UK and further received his PhD in Clinical Immunology and Human Genetics there.
-He received a Short-term fellowship in Clinical Immunology and Bone Marrow Transplantation in Paediatric Immunology and Infectious Diseases & Northern Supra Regional Bone Marrow Transplant Unit for SCID and Related Disorders, Newcastle, UK, awarded by the ESID (European Society of Immunodeficiency).
+He received a Short-term fellowship in Clinical Immunology and Bone Marrow Transplantation in Paediatric Immunology and Infectious Diseases & Northern Supra Regional Bone Marrow Transplant Unit for SCID and Related Disorders.
+He has two daughters Ariana Rezaei and Arnika Rezaei.
+His older daughter, Ariana is a musician/singer studying at Berklee College of Music in Boston, Massachusetts.
+Her younger daughter, Arnika is still in middle school.
+Newcastle, UK, awarded by the ESID (European Society of Immunodeficiency).